Scientific Large Language Models: A Survey on Biological & Chemical Domains: Textual Scientific Large Language Models

 \subsection{Evaluation}

 \paratitle{Capabilities.} The evaluation of LLMs is often structured around Bloom's taxonomy~\cite{krathwohl2002revision,forehand2010bloom}, which outlines six cognitive levels of educational learning objectives: Remember, Understand, Apply, Analyze, Evaluate and Create.
 More recently, SciEval~\cite{sun2023scieval} has suggested assessing scientific LLMs across four dimensions: basic knowledge, knowledge application, scientific calculation, and research ability.
 Each dimension aligns with one or more cognitive levels in Bloom's taxonomy.
 While these frameworks offer cognitive and research perspectives, our focus is to gauge the depth of knowledge grasped by LLMs, ideally comparable to human comprehension.
-Therefore, this survey adopts an approach (named KnowEval) that categorizes the capabilities of Text-Sci-LLMs based on the complexity of scientific knowledge, differentiating between Pre-college, College, and Post-college levels, as illustrated in Fig. \ref{fig:text-eval}.
+Therefore, this survey categorizes the capabilities of Text-Sci-LLMs based on the complexity of scientific knowledge, differentiating between Pre-college, College, and Post-college levels.

 \begin{itemize} \item \paratitle{Pre-college Level.} Scientific knowledge at the pre-college level primarily focuses on fundamental concepts, principles, and theoretical frameworks, serving as a foundation for further comprehensive study and research in scientific disciplines.
 This predominantly textual knowledge is readily accessible across various corpora, making it easily comprehensible for LLMs.
 We refer to the understanding of basic knowledge as the pre-college level of LLMs, which corresponds to the Remember and Understand levels in Bloom's taxonomy and the basic knowledge in SciEval.
 Some evaluation benchmarks such as MMLU~\cite{hendrycks2021measuring} and C-Eval~\cite{huang2023ceval} involve assessing pre-college level's knowledge. \item \paratitle{College Level.} Scientific knowledge at the college level is typically more specialized, abstract, and necessitates logical reasoning and proof rather than mere memorization.
 It undergoes frequent updates aligned with scientific and industrial advancements, posing a challenge for LLMs to grasp and adapt to these continual changes.
 The master of specialized knowledge is designated as the college level of LLMs, which typically aligns with the Apply and Analyze levels in Bloom's taxonomy, as well as the knowledge application and the scientific calculation in SciEval.
 Most evaluation benchmarks such as PubMedQA~\cite{jin2019pubmedqa} and SciQ~\cite{SciQ} focus on this level. \item \paratitle{Post-college Level.} At this level, LLMs need to not only master up-to-date knowledge but also create innovative ideas.
 The ability to answer questions goes beyond multiple-choice, true/false, and short-answer formats.
 It also requires the capability to address generative questions, such as summarizing technological advancements and designing novel experimental schemes.
 This post-college level aligns with the Evaluate and Create levels in Bloom's taxonomy and the research ability in SciEval.
 A subset in the SciEval dataset~\cite{sun2023scieval} is one of the few benchmarks that can reflect such capabilities of LLMs. \end{itemize}